jivakys/Specsmart-Lenskart_Clone/README.md

 2.Sign in and Signup Page with validation functionality

-3.Multiple Types of Product's Pages with Filter , Sort ,Search
+3.Multiple Types of Product's Pages with Filter, Sort, Search